GPCR Workshop 2015

-This third workshop is organized by Confometrx Research Foundation and Monash Institute of Pharmaceutical Sciences, Melbourne, Australia.
+This fourth workshop is organized by Confometrx Research Foundation and Monash Institute of Pharmaceutical Sciences, Melbourne, Australia.

 Confometrx Research Foundation is a public non-profit foundation founded by Brian and Tong Sun Kobilka in 2009.
 The specific purpose of the foundation is to bring together scientists from academia, biotechnology and pharmaceutical industry to exchange ideas, disseminate information, and discuss challenges related to drug development for G-protein coupled receptors in order to facilitate the discovery of more effective and selective therapeutics for unmet medical needs.

 The goal of the workshop is to establish an open channel of communication between academia and industry, and to encourage mutual sharing of ongoing research results, both successes and failures, so as to facilitate progress in the development of more effective therapeutics for G protein coupled receptor targets.

 The deadline for poster abstract submissions is: October 14th, 2015

 Abstracts can be up to 1 page, 2.5cm left margin, 2cm other margins.
 Times New Roman type, 12pt.